pauldendulk/skiasharp-uwp-blank-screen/README.md

 ### Expected:
 - Downgrade to skiasharp 1.68.0
 - Do as a above
-- You will still see the pink rectangle.
+- You will still see the pink rectangle in the last step.